 BEPP280 - APPLIED DATA ANALYSIS (Course Syllabus)

 This course will examine how and when data can be used specifically to infer whether there is a causal relationship between two variables.
-We will emphasize (a) the critical role of an underlying economic theory of behavior in interpreting data and guiding analysis, as well as (b) a range of advanced techniques for inferring causality from non-experimental data, such as randomized controlled trials, regression discontinuity, difference-in-difference, audit (mystern shopping) approaches and stock-market event studies.
-The issue of causality, asnd the relevance of thinking about models and methods for inferring causality, is just as central and important for "Big Data" as it is when working with traditional data sets in business and public policy.
+We will emphasize (a) the critical role of an underlying economic theory of behavior in interpreting data and guiding analysis, as well as (b) a range of advanced techniques for inferring causality from data, such as randomized controlled trials, regression discontinuity, difference-in-difference, audit study (mystery shopping) approaches and stock-market event studies.
+The issue of causality, and the relevance of thinking about models and methods for inferring causality, is just as central and important for "Big Data" as it is when working with traditional data sets in business and public policy.
 The emphasis will not be on proofs and derivations but rather on understanding the underlying concepts, the practical use, implications and limitations of techniques.
-Students will work intensively with data, drawing from examples in business and public policy, to develop the skills to use data analysis to mke better decisions.
-All analysis will be conducted using STATA or R. The goals of the course are for students to become expert consumers able to interpret and evaluate empirical studies as well as expert producers of convincing empirical analysis themselves.
+Students will work intensively with data, drawing from examples in business and public policy, to develop the skills to use data analysis to make better decisions.
+All analysis will be conducted using R. The goals of the course are for students to become expert consumers able to interpret and evaluate empirical studies as well as expert producers of convincing empirical analysis themselves.

 The objective of this course is to make you more skilled in the art and science of strategic reasoning.
 Strategic situations permeate our lives and we will examine many such situations through the lens of game theory.
 The course is composed of game-theoretic concepts, applications, and experiential learning.
 The bulk of the applications are to business situations including investment and entry, bargaining, managerial incentive contracts, network effects, product location, and two-sided markets.
 However, given the ubiquitous presence of strategic situations in human societies, applications will extend to politics, war, sports, history, crime, theology, and every day life, and cover the existence of God, steroid use in sports, racial discrimination, land conflict, trench warfare in World War I, and the Medieval Law Merchant.
 Students will regularly participate in experiments involving strategic reasoning, and form teams to compete in a simulated industry environment.

-BEPP289 - NATIONS, POL AND MARKETS (Course Syllabus)
+BEPP289 - ECONOMIC GLOBALIZATION (Course Syllabus)

 This course is intended to deepen understanding of the major contemporary issues in the world economy.
 The focus is on the "big picture" of global economic developments and the evolution of economic thought over the last one hundred years.
 The topics include: financial market booms and busts; business cycles; monetary and fiscal policies; inequality; the social welfare state; technological change and economic growth; and international trade and financial arrangements.
 The time period covers: the Roaring Twenties; the Great Depression, the post war Golden Age (1945-1973); the stagflation of the 1970s; the Washington Consensus era of the market liberalization (1980-2007); and the 2008 financial crisis and Great Recession of 2007-2010 and its aftermath.
 The course also explores different schools of thought.
 The course will chronicle and compare economic policy and performance of the United States, Europe, Japan and emerging markets (Asia, Latin America, Africa).

-BEPP299 - INDEPENDENT STUDY
+BEPP299 - INDEPENDENT STUDY (Course Syllabus)